What is LLP Agreement? Contents, Provisions and Concepts

 10. Allocation and distribution

 It clarifies the system of profit sharing among all partners and distribution including interim distribution or final distribution.
-It portrays the distribution of Profit between the partners as per the decided ratio.
+In other words, it portrays the distribution of Profit between the partners as per the decided ratio.

 11. Disassociation of partner